🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Market Manipulation: An Overview for Retail Investors

-Given the legal perils, and the chance that investors could get caught up in various forms of market manipulation, it’s critical to have a basic understanding of what it is and what it can look like.
+Given the legal perils, and the chance that investors could get caught up in some form of market manipulation, it’s critical to have a basic understanding of what it is and what it can look like.

 What Is Market Manipulation?

 The SEC views market manipulation as harmful, since the practice “affects the integrity of the marketplace.”
 According to the regulatory agency, financial market prices “should be set by the unimpeded collective judgment of buyers and sellers.”
-Anything else “undermines fair, honest and orderly markets.”
+Anything else would undermine the orderly execution and trustworthiness of the markets.

 The SEC has warned market leaders that investors will “stay out of your market if they perceive that it is not fair and is subject to market manipulation.”